 POS'IT . . .
 HE CAN PILOT . . .
 11 ALIVE

 NEED SMALL BOAT . . .
 KENNEDY

-They were rescued late on the night of August 7.
+Two locals delivered the message to Allied forces.
+Kennedy and his fellow survivors were rescued late on the night of August 7.
 For his bravery, Kennedy was awarded the Purple Heart.
-For its usefulness, the coconut became a paperweight on Kennedy's desk.
+The coconut became a paperweight on Kennedy's desk.

-Some Called The Whole Thing A Terrible Mishap; Most Deemed It A Triumph
+Some Called The Whole Thing A Terrible Mishap But Most Deemed It A Triumph

-There's no doubt that Lieutenant Kennedy showed unbelievable bravery and grace under pressure during his ordeal in the Solomon Islands.
-He put his men before himself and risked his life to save theirs on more than one occasion.
-When he returned to the US, he was hailed as a true hero of the war, and he received a Purple Heart Medal to prove it.
+During his ordeal in the Solomon Islands, John F. Kennedy risked his life to save his men on more than one occasion.
+When he returned to the US, he was hailed as a true hero, and he received a Purple Heart to prove it.

 However, despite his popular reception, not everyone deemed Kennedy's feats in WWII an unqualified success.
-In fact, one historian described the events of August 1, 1943 as “the most screwed up PT boat action of World War II.”
-Some even said that, were it not for his father's "media savvy," Kennedy would never have been able to turn such an embarrassing incident into a triumph.
+In fact, one historian described the events of August 1, 1943, as “the most screwed up PT boat action of WWII.”